UltraMessaging/um_troubleshoot/README.md

             NAK: 29 (0x0000001d)
 ````
 There are two NAKs: "0x4" and "0x1d".
-Also note the time: "1.281" seconds.
+Note the time: "1.281" seconds.

 ### Find the Corresponding Data Packets

-In the "Apply a display filter..." box, enter "lbtrm.data.sqn==0x4", "Enter".
+In the "Apply a display filter..." box, type "lbtrm.data.sqn==0x4", "Enter".
 There should be three packets:
 ````
 57      1.224170   ...
 DATA sqn 0x4 Port 12090 ID 0xf9d74f3e DATA